codurance/site/README.md

 ##### More details

-You need to do this only once - this builds the container with all the dependencies for running the site:
+You need to do this only once - this builds the image with all the dependencies for running the site:

     docker-compose build

-Run this every time you want to stand up the local server - it should watch for changes in the local files automatically though:
+Run this every time you want to stand up the local server inside the container- it should watch for changes in the local files/folders mounted to the container automatically:

     docker-compose up

+Run this if you want to run the whole site (not just the latest posts):

+    docker-compose -f docker-compose.yml -f docker-compose.prod.yml up

-If you want to run a different rake target on the container start use:
+If you want to start the container with a different command use:

     docker-compose run site <command>

+If you change the project dependencies (Gemfile) then rebuild the image again.

 ----